CBBC idents: Original Logo (1985–1991)

-In 1987, the BBC Micro ident was replaced by one created using stop motion animation.
+On 21 September 1987, the BBC Micro ident was replaced by one created using Cel animation.
 In this ident, each of the letters of the word 'Children's' was allocated an image beginning with that letter.
 These images - a car, a horse, an ice cream, a lighthouse, a duck, a rocket, an elephant, a number nine, and a ship - would all be drawn on screen by yellow wispy lines, which after drawing all the animals would animate out to draw the 'BBC' caption.
 This ident was played out from tape, as opposed to the live BBC Micro ident.
 These pictures also appeared on other Children's BBC items, such as stationery: letters sent from the Children's BBC office to children would have these images superimposed upon the background of the document.

 During this time, the presenters began to devise new ways of filling the time slots, with competitions and features taking precedence.
 Alongside these new additions, changes were being made to BBC Presentation, and the Broom Cupboard itself.
 In 1989, the continuity booth was equipped with NICAM digital stereo, and as a result, Children's BBC presentation was moved temporarily to a smaller studio, nicknamed the 'Boiler Room'.
 This was based in a reserve network control area (NC3) generally used between the two networks during maintenance or engineering work, from where the Broom Cupboard nickname had originated.

-On 8 January 1990, the new ident was generated live on air by an Acorn Archimedes computer.
+On 11 September 1989, the new ident was generated live on air by an Acorn Archimedes computer.
 The new ident featured a glossy, gold version of the familiar stylised BBC text, with pale green text for the 'Children's' caption and a dark green background superimposed with small stylised CBBC's in the same font as the main 'BBC' section of the logo.
 The ident formed up through the use of zig-zag lines and concentric circles, which continued to move around and between the letters.